Step 1: Prior knowledge

 David Ausubel was a psychologist who contributed to educational psychology and cognitive science.
 He is best known for his work on the importance of prior knowledge and his research into Advance Organisers.

 There’s a great video on www.study.com that gives an introduction to the ideas we’ve talked about here.
 Click here to check it out.

 Writers such as Daniel Willingham and Daisy Christodoulou emphasise the importance of good factual knowledge in helping new learning.
-Willingham quotes experiments which show that, in learning a subject (whether history or car mechanics) the ‘rich get richer’ because those who already know a lot, learn new knowledge faster than those with less general knowledge in the subject.
+Willingham quotes experiments which show that the ‘rich get richer’ in learning a subject (whether history or car mechanics).
+This is because students with lots of existing knowledge in the subject learn new knowledge faster than those with less general knowledge in the subject.

 Header image: https://johnib.wordpress.com/tag/sociologists/

 Like what you're reading?
 We've got loads more for you!

 Sign up to the Evidence Bank to find out more about why this works and how to apply it in the classroom.